RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

 ## THE MICROARCHITECTURE OF A TYPICAL SUPERSCALAR PROCESSOR

   #### A. Instruction Fetching and Branch Prediction

+    **Instruction Fetch**

     The instruction fetch phase of superscalar processing supplies instructions to the rest of the processing pipeline.

+    *Instruction Cache* is used to contain instructions.
+    Cache is used because it is faster than Memory.
+    But, Hit and Miss is the problem.
+When, Cache misses, it have to search Memory to find content.
+    Thus, Cache Miss increases latency.

+    For a superscalar implementation to sustain the execution of multiple instructions per cycle, the fetch phase must be able to fetch multiple instructions per cycle.
+    The number of instructions fetched per cycle should at least match the peak instruction decode and execution rate and is usually somewhat higher.
+    For example, there should be margin when Instruction Cache misses.
+    For example, when branch Inst.  transfers control to an instruction in the middle of a cache line, then only the remaining portion of the cache line contains useful instructions.
+So, loss of bandwidth occurs.

+    To smoothen this problems *Instruction Buffer* is used.
+It stores Instruction and fetches this Instructions when stall occurs.

+    **Branch Prediction**

+    In branch instructions, Delays occur because of redirecting the flow of control.
+    Therefore predicting the Branch result is needed.

+    1) Recognizing Conditional Branches
+      All instruction types information is held in the instruction cache along with the instructions.
+      There is predecode logic prior to the instruction cache which generates predecode bits.

+    2) Determining the Branch Outcome
+       Conditional branch can be predicted using one of several types of branch prediction methods.

+    3) Computing Branch Targets

+    4) Transferring Control